Charlie Leibrandt: Kansas City Royals

-For all of his successes as a pitcher, Leibrandt is best known for a series of post-season failures and suffering hard luck.
+For all of his successes as a pitcher, Leibrandt is best known for a series of post-season hard luck, pitching well in losing efforts.
 In 1984, Leibrandt and the Royals faced elimination in the best-of-five American League Championship Series against the Detroit Tigers.
 Leibrandt threw a complete game three-hitter only to lose, 1–0, on a fielder's choice in the second inning.

 In the following year's ALCS, the Toronto Blue Jays beat Leibrandt badly in Game 1 but he turned in an effective pitching performance in Game 4.
 However, he lost when, leading 1–0 in the ninth, he walked Dámaso García, who scored on Lloyd Moseby's double.
 Responsible for Moseby, Leibrandt watched as the Blue Jays scored twice off reliever Dan Quisenberry and got tagged with the loss.
 He redeemed himself, however, coming out of the bullpen to replace the injured Bret Saberhagen in Game 7 and picking up the win that sent the Royals to the World Series.

 In the World Series against the St. Louis Cardinals, Leibrandt again pitched masterfully for eight innings and entered the ninth inning of Game 2 leading a two-hitter, 2–0.
 It all fell apart again for Leibrandt, though, as Willie McGee doubled to right.
 With two outs and McGee on second, three Cardinal hits, the last by future Braves teammate Terry Pendleton, scored four runs and saddled Leibrandt with another loss.
 Five nights later in Game 6, Leibrandt left in the eighth inning trailing 1–0 despite only allowing four hits.
-However, this time it was the Royals who rallied and won the game 2–1 on a one-out bases-loaded bloop single by pinch-hitter Dane Iorg.
+However, the Royals rallied and won the game 2–1 on a one-out bases-loaded bloop single by pinch-hitter Dane Iorg.
 In Game 7 the following night, Kansas City blew the Cardinals out, 11–0, to win their first of two World Series titles.